tundeaoni/k8-parallel-jobs/README.md

 ### Introduction
 Kubernetes resoures are logically grouped with the intention to independently reference and management them.
+Video on getting running in GCP: https://youtu.be/G23MA5j7RLY
 <!--
 ├── README.md
 ├── garbage-collector